Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 5. Information on staffing numbers and procedure
 6. True positives and false positive numbers for scanner alarms

 Can we identify a bottleneck?
-Judging by our diagram it seems that if a magnetometer is triggered than an individual is asked to walk back through it.
-Perhaps we could change the process so that we add staff to wand guests that triggered the gate.
+Judging by our diagram, if a magnetometer is triggered, an individual is asked to walk back through it.
+We could change the process to add staff to wand guests that triggered the gate.
 We could also eliminate bags or alter the magnetometer settings and then measure the differences.
 Not all solutions require much diligence.
-We'll expand on this example and look at an analogous project in a little more depth.
-Reducing wait times at concession stands.
+We'll expand on this example and examine an analogous project more deeply; Reducing wait times at concession stands.

 ## Reducing wait times at concessions

 Everyone has spent time standing in line for food and beverage at a sporting event.
-If you asked someone what is wrong with the system they might give you a couple of predictable responses such as "There are too many people" or "These people just don't know what they are doing."
+If you ask someone what is wrong with the system, they might give you a couple of predictable responses such as "There are too many people" or "These people just don't know what they are doing."
 In reality, this is a complex problem that has many components:

-- System constraints (number of grills, points-of-sale, etc)
+- System constraints (number of grills, points-of-sale, etc.)
 - Labor (experience, training, motivation)
 - Back-of-house systems (buffering demand, menu design)
 - Front-of-house systems (Queuing discipline, ordering, and payment systems)

-The interesting thing here is that you don't really have to acknowledge that there is a problem.
+The interesting thing here is that you don't have to acknowledge that there is a problem.
 Perhaps there isn't.
-You can look at this system and simply state that _we don't have enough points of sale.
-That is why lines are long_.
-If we had more points of sale that would spread out the lines and the lines would be shorter.
-Of course, that is an incredibly reductive point of view.
-Let's be a little more realistic and begin by constructing a narrative:
+You can look at this system and state that _we don't have enough points of sale_.
+That is why the lines are long_.
+If we had more points of sale, that would spread out the lines, and the lines would be shorter.
+But, of course, that is an incredibly reductive point of view.
+So let's be a little more realistic and begin by constructing a narrative:

 > _Executives for the Nashville Game Hens have noticed long lines at concession stands during games.
-Lines tend to get noticably worse on the weekends when more fans are in the building.
-Additionally, customer satisfaction surveys indicate that time spent waiting in line at concession stands is a major source of dissatisfaction.
-The concessions manager says that "the problem is that we don't have enough points-of-sale to deal with capacity once we reach about 30,000 fans."
-She poses a solution that will require a large capital investment to add more points of sale.
-You are approached by an executive and asked if that is good idea..._
+Lines tend to get noticeably worse on the weekends when more fans are in the building.
+Additionally, customer satisfaction surveys indicate that waiting in line at concession stands is a significant source of dissatisfaction.
+The concessions manager says, "the problem is that we don't have enough points-of-sale to deal with capacity once we reach about 30,000 fans."
+She poses a solution that will require a significant capital investment to add more points of sale.
+You are approached by an executive and asked if that is a good idea..._

-You might begin to solve this problem by making some observations yourself.
-You might also look for any data that you have available.
+You can solve this problem by making some observations yourself.
+Look for any data that you have available.
 We'll assume you don't have anything.
-You talk to the concessions manager and she tells you that her standard is for orders to be filled in less than ninety seconds.
-This is an industry standard and that she achieves it _on average_.
+You talk to the concessions manager, who tells you that her standard is to fill orders in less than ninety seconds.
+This is an industry standard, and she achieves it _on average_.

-Without any data, this project will to have to proceed in stages.
-You can also take some cues from the nature of the problem itself to help devise a plan for approaching a solution.
-At least three of the identified project components involve some degree of process improvement.
-Since we are looking at process improvement, let's see if we can simply apply DMAIC to this problem.
-DMAIC stands for _Define, Measure, Analyze, Implement, and Control._ It comes to us from Six Sigma^[https://en.wikipedia.org/wiki/Six_Sigma], a process improvement protocol that has been adapted to a number of business problems.
-While Six Sigma has it's roots in manufacturing, we can appropriate some of its tools here.
+Without any data, this project will have to proceed in stages.
+However, you can also take some cues from the nature of the problem itself to help devise a plan for approaching a solution.
+At least three of the identified project components involve some process improvement.
+Since we are looking at process improvement, let's see if we can apply DMAIC to this problem.
+DMAIC stands for _Define, Measure, Analyze, Implement, and Control._ It comes to us from Six Sigma^[https://en.wikipedia.org/wiki/Six_Sigma], a process improvement protocol adapted to many business problems.
+While Six Sigma has its roots in manufacturing, we can appropriate some of its tools here.

-If you are going to use a framework you might as well go all the way and produce a project charter that lays out a full project plan.
+You could produce a project charter laying out a complete project plan using a framework.
 A project plan needs to include a few components.
 The two that we will concern ourselves with here include:

 - Project objectives
 - Specific goals